automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Martharaptor.md

 # Martharaptor
-## Description: This dinosaur was named after a Utah paleontologist.
+## This dinosaur was named after a Utah paleontologist.